Go to page content

 • certain medicines and certain diseases

-• functional disorders of the bowel
+• functional disorders of the bowel.

 The main treatment in constipation is a change of lifestyle and diet.
 Medication and other procedures are always a secondary form of treatment.
-Eating enough fibre and drinking enough fluids is the key.
-Regular exercise and regular defecation promote the healthy bowel movement and prevent constipation.

-Sudden, temporary constipation can be relieved by taking laxatives for a few days to speed up bowel movement.
-Longer-term constipation is best treated with medication that adds bulk to the stool.
-If your constipation is very persistent, you may take medication that increases the amount of liquid in the large intestine; this, however, is for temporary use only.
+• If your constipation is very persistent, you may take medication that increases the amount of liquid in the large intestine; this, however, is for temporary use only.
 Pharmacy staff will help you select the right product, if necessary.
 Follow the product instructions for use carefully.

 You should seek medical advice, if

-• you have constipation and blood in your stools, you are constantly tired, lose weight or have strange abdominal pain.
+• you have constipation and blood in your stools, you are constantly tired, lose weight or have strange abdominal pain

-• your symptoms include abdominal pain or pain when passing stools.
+• your symptoms include abdominal pain or pain when passing stools

-• constipation persists despite self-care and affects your daily life.
+• constipation persists despite self-care and affects your daily life

 • bowel movement, which has been regular for years, becomes irregular in a couple of weeks.